yckang1/yckang1.github.io/README.md

 - Utilized **unsupervised machine learning algorithms** like **Isomap** and **Locally Linear Embedding (LLE)** to perform dimensionality reduction on facial image data (LFW), analyzed on structural preservation and neighbor similarity for facial recognition suitability.
 (TensorFlow, Scikit-learn, Numpy, Pandas, Matplotlib)

 ### Full Path Planning Stack (_Winter 2024_)
 - Integrated an RRT Node and PID Controller with a motion planner to achieve full path planning in a closed loop system using Gazebo and ROS.
-Engineered coordinate-based trajectory control system for autonomous robot navigation.
+Product is a coordinate-based trajectory control system for autonomous robot navigation.

 ## Education
 - M.S., Electrical and Computer Engineering	| University of California, Irvine (_September 2023 to Present_)